danicc097/openapi-go-gin-postgres-sqlc/certificates/README.md

 mkcert -install
 ```

-to work outside the guest machine, do the following in host, .e.g.
-Windows:
+to work outside the guest machine, do the following in host, e.g. in Windows:

 ```powershell
 mkcert.exe -install